 - BSc Phys, University of the Witwatersrand (South Africa)

 Erin Courtney DPT, B.S.

-A northern Michigan native, Erin moved to Oregon after completing physical therapy school in Detroit.
-As a lover of travel and adventure, she was thrilled to complete her final internship at Groote Schuur hospital in Cape Town, South Africa.
-Erin loves hockey, being outdoors, learning new skills, and volunteering at outdoor education programs.
-She started running in college and has grown to love the challenge (and the amount of chocolate that running half marathons allows you to consume).
+A northern Michigan native, Erin moved to Oregon after completing physical therapy school in Detroit, finishing her final internship at Groote Schuur hospital in Cape Town, South Africa.
+Erin loves backpacking, running, figure skating (which mostly involves falling) and reading.
+She enjoys working with patients of all ages, and has a clinical interest in chronic and persistent pain and injury.
+Additionally, she has experience working with individuals recovering from eating disorders and enjoys helping her clients develop a healthy relationship with exercise.
 “I love the opportunity that physical therapy offers to collaborate with and be an advocate for patients.”

 - Bachelors (B.S) in Physiology, Michigan State University

 - Doctorate (DPT) in Physical Therapy, Wayne State University

 While growing up in Tillamook, OR, Emily spent much of her free time at the local dance studio, studying ballet, tap, and jazz.
 Through her passion for dance, she began to realize the possibilities of movement as a tool for healing and empowerment.
 Working as a movement trainer at a physical therapy office ignited her passion for physical therapy and prompted her to pursue her physical therapy degree.
 She loves the outdoors, traveling, and hanging out with her pets.
 “As a physical therapist, I have the opportunity to help people improve their understanding of their bodies, relieve pain, improve function, and reach their larger life goals.”